palakrk1056-ship-it/Test-Demo/README.md

 # Test-Demo
-This is My First Git-Repository
+This is My First Git-Repository.
+Author - Palak